 Indian nationals and people of Indian origin are spread across the world, especially for employment.
 Most of them regularly send money back in India to their loved ones or invest in the Indian market.
 There are several options for NRI investment in India such as NRI mutual funds, equity, FDs, bonds, CRE, etc. NRIs need to open a Demat account to invest in the Indian stock market.
 Here is a complete guide on Demat accounts for NRIs that includes the best Demat account for NRIs, account opening process, and documents required.

 An NRI Demat account is an investment account opened by NRIs and PIO & OCI cardholders.
-A Demat account is mandatory for NRIs who wish to invest in the stock market, mutual funds, ETFs, and convertible debentures in India.
-It holds your stocks, mutual funds, ETFs, debentures, bonds, etc. in electronic format.
+A Demat account is mandatory for NRIs who wish to invest in the stock market, ETFs, and convertible debentures in India.
+It holds your stocks, ETFs, debentures, bonds, etc. in electronic format.

 Can NRI open a Demat account in India?